 - Those that remunerate researchers active in projects which consist of partnerships with academic establishments in the EEA (European Economic Area) or recognised scientific institutions.

-- So called "Young Innovative Companies" employing scientific professionals
+- So called "Young Innovative Companies" employing scientific professionals.

 - Companies which remunerate researchers who are active in R&D programs and who possess doctoral degrees in medical or pharmaceutical sciences, degrees in civil engineering or master's degrees in one or more scientific disciplines.

-- Definition of the concepts “research” and “development projects or programmes” in the law itself (whereas previously the concepts were only defined in the preparatory works of the law of 23 December 2005 (“Generatiepact” / “Pacte de solidarité entre les générations”) but not in the law itself;
+- Definition of the concepts “research” and “development projects or programmes” in the law itself (whereas previously the concepts were only defined in the preparatory works of the law of 23 December 2005 (“Generatiepact” / “Pacte de solidarité entre les générations”) but not in the law itself.

-- Introduction of mandatory upfront reporting of research and development programs with a special government service (“Programmatorische Federale Overheidsdienst Wetenschapsbeleid / Service public de programmation de la Politique scientifique fédérale”) upon the start-up of an R&D project or program.
+- Mandatory upfront reporting of research and development programs with a special government service (“Programmatorische Federale Overheidsdienst Wetenschapsbeleid / Service public de programmation de la Politique scientifique fédérale”) upon the start-up of an R&D project or program.
 This special government service should assess whether the reported programs qualify and if not, any unrightfully applied payroll tax reduction would be reclaimed from the taxpayers.
-There will be a possibility to ask confirmation from this special government service on the eligibility of certain projects or programs.
+There is a possibility to ask confirmation from this special government service on the eligibility of certain projects or programs.
 As already applicable under current Belgian tax law, companies have a documentation obligation regarding the application of this payroll tax exemption for researchers: i.e., companies should have a detailed documentation file including (i) identification of the company; (ii) description of the projects; and, (iii) list of researchers working on these projects with their diploma’s and indication of time spent on the projects available upon a tax audit.
 Such documentation file can be kept on a calendar year basis.

 With SME's and startups specifically in mind, the plan also foresees the relaxing of conditions for patent income deduction ("PID").